zobo/dbgpPlugin/README.txt

 USAGE

 When installed the plugin exposes a new submenu in the Plugins menu.
-The first item, “Debugger” starts the debugger.
+The first item, "Debugger" starts the debugger.
 Note that when Notepad++ is loaded the debugger is not started.
 The main forms are not loaded hopefully so that less memory is used and to ensure faster startup.
 The second section is there mainly for the keyboard shortcuts.
 And then there is the Configuration.